Finding Dispersed Families

 The program was conceived by director Park Hee-ung to pay homage to the 30th anniversary of the agreement to a ceasefire that brought an end to the Korean War.
 It was initially pitched as a small segment to be featured on the morning show Studio 830 with the title I Still Haven't Found my Family.
 Shortly following this pitch, however, KBS received a large number of applications to appear on the program, alerting the producers to the significant number of Korean families dispersed by war and their continued suffering.
 As a result, KBS president Lee Won-hong granted permission for an extended special broadcast to be aired, which led to the creation of the program.

 Whilst the broadcast was originally planned with a duration of 95 minutes, it ran for a total of 453 hours and 45 minutes over 138 days as KBS was inundated with requests for help to re-connect individuals with their lost family members.
 As a result, 53,000 people were featured on air, uniting 10,000 families over its course.

-Finding Dispersed Families received international acclaim and humanitarian praise, cementing its place in UNESCO's Memory of the World Register in 2015.
+Finding Dispersed Families received international acclaim and humanitarian praise, cementing its place in UNESCO's Memory of the World International Register in 2015.
 The archives of the program can be accessed by the public via the KBS website or through searching using key words on any Korean portal site.
 Segments of the broadcast are also available for streaming with English subtitles on Vimeo and YouTube.

 Background

-There were two key stages in Korean history in which significant numbers of families were separated, many of whom later appeared on the Finding Dispersed Families broadcast.
+There were two key stages in Korean history in which significant numbers of families were separated, many of whom later appeared on Finding Dispersed Families.
 These eras were the Liberation period (1945–1950) following the Cold War and the Korean War period (1950–1953).